angelitocsg/TranslationGenerator/README.md

 # translation-generator
-Generate translations dictionary files for C# and React resources
+Generate translations dictionary files for C# and Javascript resources